Elizabeth Fisher (neuroscientist): Career and research

 In 2003, work from Fisher's lab provided one of the first demonstrations in a mammalian model of the link between defects in retrograde transport and neurodegeneration.
 In a paper published in Science, Fisher found that two spontaneous mouse mutants generated from an ENU (N-ethyl-N-nitrosourea) screen harbored missense point mutations in the cytoplasmic dynein heavy chain gene.
 In cells, dynein is the motor protein that moves cargos toward the minus end of microtubules.
 These mutants were named Loa (Legs at odd angles) and Cra1 (Cramping 1) due to the phenotypes of body twisting and hindlimb clenching when suspended by the tail.
 Heterozygotes show locomotion defects with neuronal loss.
 Homozygotes are unable to feed and move and die within 24 hours of birth, but embryonic neurons have intracellular inclusions that are positive for ubiquitin, SOD, CDK5, and neurofilament.

-Fisher and Tybulewicz have demonstrated that mouse models can be used to understand the genes that give rise to certain aspects of Down syndrome.
+Fisher and Tybulewicz have demonstrated that mouse models can be used to understand the genes that give rise to aspects of Down syndrome.
 Fisher and Tybulewicz were the first to successfully introduce an almost full-length human chromosome into mice – a significant technical achievement, as it had previously only been possible to introduce small fragments of chromosomes.
-People with Down syndrome, a condition which occurs due to trisomy on Chromosome 21, are particularly susceptible to Alzheimer's disease.
-The mouse models that Fisher and Tybulewicz created have allowed scientists to study the genes responsible for complex conditions, which allows her to design synthetic chromosomes for gene therapy.
-Fisher has investigated a series of proteins that are modified by Alzheimer's disease and impacted by trisomy.
+People with Down syndrome, a condition which occurs due to trisomy of Chromosome 21, are particularly susceptible to Alzheimer's disease.
+The mouse models that Fisher and Tybulewicz created have allowed scientists to study the genes responsible for complex conditions.
+Fisher and Tybulewicz have investigated a series of proteins that are dosage sensitive in Down syndrome models including those modified by Alzheimer's disease and impacted by trisomy.

-Fisher develops new models for Amyotrophic lateral sclerosis (ALS) that occurs due to mutations in the gene FUS.
-ALS is a form of motor neuron disease that occurs during middle age, whereas spinal muscular atrophy is the most common genetic killer of children.
-Whilst it is well known that certain genes cause motor neuron disease, it is not clear how mutations impact the disease progression.
-Working with Medical Research Council Harwell; Fisher has looked at the molecular changes that occur during ALS.
+Fisher develops new models for amyotrophic lateral sclerosis (ALS) that arise from genetic mutations.
+ALS is a form of motor neuron disease that mainly occurs during middle age.
+Whilst it is well known that certain genes cause motor neuron disease, it is not clear how.
+Working with Medical Research Council Harwell; Fisher has described several novel mouse models including those genome engineered to have genomically humanised "ALS" genes, including FUS, SOD1, TARDBP (TDP-43), and part of C9orf72, to look at the molecular changes that occur during ALS.
 She has investigated how the RNA-binding protein mutant FUS behaves in mouse models.
-Fisher serves as a Council Member at the Academy of Medical Sciences.
+Fisher was on the Council of the Academy of Medical Sciences and is a member of the Board of the Parliamentary Office of Science and Technology.